Apply for instant GST business loan upto INR 1 Cr

 2. Equity Financing or Inventory Financing

-Under this type of vendor financing, the receiver gets to buy goods and services from the vendor in exchange for a defined number of shares.
+Under this type of vendor financing, the recipient can buy goods and services from the vendor in exchange for a defined number of shares.
 In simple terms, the buyer doesn’t have to pay the vendor in cash; rather, the payment is settled in share units.

-It means that the vendor now becomes a shareholder of the company and is liable to get dividends on the shares they hold.
-The higher the shares, the more control the vendor gets to share with the company’s management.
+It means that the vendor now becomes a shareholder of the company and is liable to receive dividends on the shares they hold.
+The higher the shares, the more control the vendor has over the company’s management.
 Mostly, small businesses opt for such a financial arrangement.

 How Does Vendor Financing Work?

-In the financial arrangement made under vendor financing, the borrower pays the vendor the initial deposits as per the vendor’s terms and conditions.
-Now, the borrower is liable to pay the rest of the amount within the timeframe set by the vendor.
+Under vendor financing, the borrower pays the vendor the initial deposits in accordance with the vendor’s terms and conditions.
+Now, the borrower is liable to pay the remaining amount within the timeframe set by the vendor.
 The payment may or may not include interest, but both the purchase price and the repayment amount are much higher than typical credit payments.
-In case of the interest imposed, the rate is fixed after both the parties mutually agree to terms and conditions.
+In the event of interest being imposed, the rate is fixed after both parties mutually agree to the terms and conditions.

-Most of the time, businesses go for vendor financing as their last option when they are unable to fulfill the lending requirements fixed by the financial institutions.
+Most of the time, businesses turn to vendor financing as their last option when they are unable to meet the lending requirements set by financial institutions.

 An Example of Vendor Financing